Tussauds reveals Meghan Markle waxwork

 The figure joins the rest of the Royal Family on display at the London attraction and is placed next to a re-styled figure of her groom, Prince Harry.

-Ms Markle's figure, wearing a wedding ring, is dressed in a emerald green dress and beige heels.
+Ms Markle's figure, wearing a replica of her engagement ring, is dressed in a emerald green dress and beige heels.

 The display will open to the public on 19 May - the day of the royal wedding.

+Edward Fuller, general manager at Madame Tussauds London, said: "Excitement ahead of the royal wedding is reaching fever pitch and we have been inundated with questions about when people can finally meet 'Their Royal Likenesses'.

+"There is a lot of love out there for Meghan and Harry and we're following their lead by inviting the great British public to join the couple in their wedding celebrations here at Madame Tussauds London."

-To celebrate the upcoming marriage, Legoland's Windsor resort has also created a 39,960 Lego brick Windsor Castle.
+Meanwhile, Legoland's Windsor resort has also created a 39,960-brick Windsor Castle to celebrate the upcoming marriage.

 The mini-brick castle took a team of eight model-makers 592 hours to complete, Legoland said.